Organic Pet Food Market Size and Share

 Key Report Takeaways

-• By product type, dry formulations led with 44% of the global organic pet food market share in 2024, while meal toppers and mixers are forecast to expand at a 10.5% CAGR through 2030.
+• By product type, dry formulations led with a 44% share of the organic pet food market in 2024, while meal toppers and mixers are forecast to expand at a 10.5% CAGR through 2030.

-• By pet type, dog food accounted for 63% share of the global organic pet food market size in 2024, and cat food is advancing at 9.2% CAGR to 2030.
+• By pet type, dog food accounted for a 63% share of the organic pet food market size in 2024, while cat food is projected to advance at a 9.2% CAGR to 2030.

-• By packaging type, Bags and Pouches accounted for about 54%share of the global organic pet food market in 2024, and Tetra Packs are projected to grow at a CAGR of 17.4% during the forecast period.
+• By packaging type, bags and pouches accounted for about 54% of the organic pet food market share in 2024, and Tetra Packs are projected to grow at a CAGR of 17.4% during the forecast period.

-• Major players include Nestlé Purina, Open Farm, Tender & True, Yarrah Organic, and Smallbatch Pets, holding strong shares in 2024 yet leaving space for newcomers.”
+• Major players include Nestlé Purina, Open Farm, Tender & True, Yarrah Organic, and Smallbatch Pets LLC, holding strong shares in 2024 yet leaving space for newcomers.”

 Segment Analysis